DarthKenar/sdk-javipopopo/README.md

-# sdk-javipopopo
+# sdk-javipopopo v2.0.2

 ![Javipopopo](https://static.vecteezy.com/system/resources/previews/021/172/338/non_2x/cute-cow-with-crown-cartoon-illustration-for-kids-vector.jpg)

 ## About

-fetch fast with or without auth token
+A lightweight SDK for making HTTP requests with or without authentication tokens.
+Optimized for speed and ease of use.

 Our thanks to Master Javi